-Enable or Disable Location validation based on how you want to collect and store your customers' address proof.
+Location Validation: Choose to enable location validation based on whether you have to collect and store your customers' address proof or not.

 As per IR regulations, you need to ensure that the customers or businesses you are selling to are, in fact, residing in New Zealand.
 Your customers are required to provide two non-conflicting pieces of evidence that indicate the same.
 The following count as valid pieces of evidence of residence: